-Certain foods can help treat constipation, a common condition marked by infrequent bowel movements.
+Certain foods can help treat constipation, a common condition marked by infrequent bowel movements and pellet stools.
 On the other hand, some foods or dietary habits can worsen constipation or increase your constipation risk.
 Although constipation may require medical treatment in some cases, most people can ease constipation by making lifestyle changes and choosing the right foods.
+Also see Natural Remedies for Constipation.

 1) Fiber-Rich Foods